joejag/aws_exam_notes/exam.md

 - Glacier: Expediated is minutes, Standard is 3-5 hours, bulk is 5-12
 - S3 home dir: Create IAM policy with folder perms, add users to that group
 - S3: Glue is ETL, can be kicked off by Lambda
+- S3: BucketPolicy can specify a referer
+- S3: To analyse in place you can use S3 Select or Redshift Spectrum

 # Database notes